leanprover-community/lean4-samples/HelloWorld/readme.md

 ### Parameters

 The second argument `(s : α)` is a traditional parameter definition.
 Here it defines a parameter named `s` of type `α`.
 What is `α` you ask?
-I'm glad you asked :-) There’s a special shorthand in Lean that single letter type names like `α` are `inferred` to mean any `Type`.
-So, to complete this picture Lean also has `implicit` arguments that you don’t need to pass and this `α` name is an example of that.
-You can actually be explicit about it and define `α` as an implicit argument using curly braces as follows:
+I'm glad you asked :-) Notice alpha is a type variable that is not defined, so it will be implicitly defined to be anything of type `Type`.
+This means `println` will be able to receive arguments of any `Type`.
+You can actually define `α` as an implicit type argument using curly braces as follows:

 ```lean
 def println {α : Type} [ToString α] (s : α) : IO Unit :=